loicrava/Introduction-SolidWorks/README.md

 Congratulations you juste Make a Cube !

-## Step 2 Make a Holl
+## Step 2 Make a Hole

-Since you have success the step 1 now try to put a holl in the Square
+Since you have success the step 1 now try to put a hole in the Square.

+Thanks to the volume function and the shape select a face of your cube and make a Hole !

 ## Step 3 Objet Font

 Font your Objet to make it malliable

+(Search "Congé function" on internet if you need)

 ## Step 4 Add an extension of your Objet

+Make an other volume starting to a face of your Object !
+Select a face then pull a triangle a circle a rectangle a square whatever you want, it must start from your object .

 # Part 3: Create Your First Objet

 ## Create an Objet of your Choice

+### attendance will be recorded by presenting this object at the end of the workshop